AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/controlling-fixtures/using-the-select-buttons-and-wheels.md

 -   Locate sets 50/50 position (other attributes not affected),

--   Flip sets a moving head to its opposite yoke position (see section 5.1.18 on p126)
+-   [Flip](../controlling-fixtures/using-the-select-buttons-and-wheels.md#flip) sets a moving head to its opposite yoke position.

 -   Align sets pan/tilt to match the settings in the programmer of the most recently selected fixture.
 For example if you want to match the